contiguity/cli/man/contiguity.1.md

 -d, --debug

 : Print debug information about what the CLI is doing.
+Incompatible with the --json option.

+-j, --json

+: Print a JSON response to stdout if the CLI is successful.
+Incompatible with the --debug option and any interactive commands.
+If the CLI is successful, the exit code will be 0 and the only output on stdout will be a single JSON object describing the result of the command.
+Other logging will still be printed to stderr.

 -h, --help